Veikkausliiga: Structure

 During the 1990 and 1991 seasons the Veikkausliiga was played under the name "Futisliiga" (Fotbollsligan).

 As with certain other cold-climate European countries, league matches in Finland are played in summer, with a schedule usually from April to October.
 The format and number of teams has changed frequently.
-As of 2020 there are 12 teams, which first face the other teams two times.
-After the two rounds, the league is divided into championship group (6 teams) and challenge group (6 teams), and both groups play a single series of five further matches.
-At the end of the season, the last team is relegated to Ykkönen, whose winner is promoted to Veikkausliiga, and the second last team plays a two-leg play-off versus the Ykkönen runner-up.
+As of 2024, there are 12 teams, which first face the other teams two times in the regular season.
+After the regular season, the league is divided into championship round (6 teams) and relegation round (6 teams), and teams in both groups play five further matches, with points from the regular season carrying on as usual.
+The total amount of matches in a season is thus 27.
+At the end of the season, the last team is relegated to Ykkönen (from 2024 to new-created tier 2, Ykkösliiga), whose winner is promoted to Veikkausliiga, and the second last team plays a two-leg play-off versus the Ykkönen (from 2024, versus Ykkösliiga) runner-up.

 In 2010 the average annual salary with fringe benefits for a league player was 24,400 euros.
+During the 2022 season, the highest earning league players earned just shy of €200,000.
 Veikkausliiga is a founding member of the European Professional Football Leagues association.

-Clubs
+During 2019–2024, the certain Veikkausliiga Europa Play-offs were played after the season to decide the one remaining European qualifying spot for the next season.
+In late November 2024, it was announced the Europa Play-offs would be abolished for the 2025, and the league format would be changed.
+After 22 rounds (each team had played against each other twice), the last six teams will play a single relegation round, totalling 27 matches, and the six best teams continue to a double championship round, totalling 32 matches.